ruihuafan/ruihuafan.github.io/notes.md

 toc_selector: "h1, h2"
 ---

-I tried to collect some notes here.
-Many are not really finished, and they probably contain tons of typos and mistakes.
+Most of my notes will show up as the appendices of my papers.
+Here are some ones that do not.
+Consequently, many of them are not really finished and contain tons of typos and mistakes.
 You are more than welcome to email me questions and comments.

-I have learned a lot from my friends and colleagues.
-Many notes you will find on this website are actually based on discussions with them or motivated by them.
+Many notes you will find on this website will be based on discussions with my friends and colleagues.
+So this is another chance for me to acknowledge them.

 # Physics Notes

 ## Special Topics in Condensed Matter Physics

-Below are notes from a course that I taught during my PhD
+Below are notes from a course that I taught together with Ashvin as his TA during my PhD.

 - [Localized majorana zero modes](/notes/course_notes/1D_fermion_classification.pdf)
 - [Classification of 1D time-reversal symmetric fermion chain](/notes/course_notes/1D_TRI_fermion_classification.pdf)